meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/install-guide/index.rst

 any issues faced at runtime.

 * cuFFTMp based PME decomposition build is broken with NVHPC SDK 23.3 or higher.
-  To work around this build issue one can configure the ``cmake`` with these additional flags
+  To work around this build issue one can configure the ``cmake`` with these additional flags.

 ::

 -DCMAKE_CXX_FLAGS="-L <PATH_TO_CUDA_TOOLKIT>/lib64/stubs -lnvidia-ml -lcuda"